 Eating issues and body image concerns involve complex emotional and physiological issues, and a multidisciplinary treatment team model provides the most effective care for individuals struggling with these issues.
 At UVA, the Eating Disorders Consultation and Treatment Team provides care and support for students dealing with eating issues, body image, and exercise concerns.
 The team approaches eating disorders from a holistic perspective that includes psychological, psychiatric, medical, and nutritional support.

-The Women’s Center’s Our Body Positive Program creates partnerships with organizations across Grounds to provide resources and create awareness about healthy relationships with food, exercise, and body image.
+The Women’s Center’s Body Positive Program creates partnerships with organizations across Grounds to provide resources and create awareness about healthy relationships with food, exercise, and body image.
 In addition, students who are professionally trained as Peer Health Educators focus on healthy eating and lifestyle behaviors, giving presentations to their peers throughout the year.

 Tips for Parents